dmorfe/playbook_orchestration/README.md

     -v, --version         show program's version number and exit

-This playbook will create a '.log' file in the current directory from where the PyPlaybook is ran.
+These Python programs will create a '.log' file in the current directory from where the programs are ran.
 The name of the .log file is automatically generated based on the device name and the IP address of the device.